-Globally, there have been 3 530 000 reported cases of COVID19 with nearly 250 000 deaths.
-The official statistics from Africa indicate that there have only been 44 437 reported cases of COVID19 in their total population of 1.2 billion, 1759 deaths and 14 129 recoveries in Africa with 53 of the 54 countries affected by the virus.
-This seems to be only a small number of cases in comparison to Asia’s 553 544, America’s 1 475 942 and Europe’s 1 384 499.
+There seems to be only a small number of cases in Africa in comparison to Asia, America and Europe.
 So why do African officials, the African Union, the UN, the WHO, human rights advocacy groups and NGOs hold grave concerns for the people in Africa?
 It’s not the current total number of cases, but the daily rate of their increase in Africa that is worrying the authorities.
 African nations lack proper healthcare, capacity for testing and the population suffers from serious comorbidities across all age groups.
 The authorities are also very concerned about the parallel humanitarian crisis the responses to COVID19 will impose on the poor.
 Many people live ‘hand to mouth’ day-to-day in a subsistence economy so the virus crisis could easily force them into extreme hardship.

 The COVID-19 pandemic will likely kill at least 300,000 Africans and risks pushing 29 million into extreme poverty, the U.N.
 Economic Commission for Africa (UNECA) said recently, calling for a $100 billion safety net for the continent.
 This is more than the total deaths of all other countries at this point.
 The World Health Organization warned that Africa could see as many as 10 million cases in three to six months.
 The continent has very few protections against the spread of the virus and the majority of people live day to day in a ‘hand to mouth’ economy.
 Hence, both the health and the economic crises will affect the African nations profoundly for a very long time.